7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 I also saw from G2 Data that it’s particularly well-loved in IT services, software, and financial services industries, where large sales cycles and complex deal structures demand more than basic reporting.

-Some reviewers on G2 note that setup and customization require careful planning, particularly for organizations with more complex sales processes.
+But while Salesforce offers impressive depth and flexibility, that breadth means it often takes a little time and support for teams to unlock its full potential, especially for organizations with more complex sales processes.
 Still, once everything is in place, most teams find the platform’s advanced analytics, scalability, and intelligence well worth the initial investment.

-What I like about Salesforce Sales Cloud:
+What I like about Agentforce Sales (formerly Salesforce Sales Cloud):

 • I appreciate how much users value Salesforce’s forecasting and pipeline visibility; many say it gives them a clear, real-time view of revenue health and helps them make smarter decisions.